security-force-monitor/research-handbook/source/locations-specific.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 Locations are drawn from an external gazeeter or geographic database, and because of this they do not require a citation.
-However, best practice is to include a citation whenever possible.
+However, as the location data model is updated citations may be needed to evidence the creation and disbandment of locations, and perhaps other features as well which are not generally included in gazeeters or geographic databases.
 When two or more citations are needed to evidence a location then a corresponding explanatory note should be entered in the :ref:`public_notes:meta <notes-location>` field.
 This field is for the Universally Unique Identifier (UUID) for each citation, found in the :ref:`ref:source:access_point_id:admin` field in the Sources sheet.
 When multiple citations are needed every UUID should be semi-colon separated.

 id:entity